 This interdisciplinary seminar is offered jointly by the Institute for Civil Law and the Institute of Computer Science.
 Students of computer science and law will work closely together on questions that arise from tensions between the progressing digitalization of the world and the existing law.
-Participants will work in interdisciplinary groups, and each group addresses one specific problem from a legal perspective and from a technical perspective.
 The goal is to provide assessments and to develop solutions for the problem from both perspectives.
+Participants will work in interdisciplinary groups to realize a mock business case and solve technical and legal problems.
+After either selecting a provided business model (or bringing one of their own), students will design, discuss and build a prototype capable of demonstrating the technical viability of the business case.
+In addition to the engineering challenge, the teams will demonstrate compliance of their business model (and prototype) with applicable laws and regulations where law students take the role of a general counsel and support the project's ambitious goals.